Online convex optimization for robust control of constrained dynamical systems: References

 \section{References}

-\begin{IEEEbiography}[{ }]{Marko Nonhoff} (Graduate Student Member, IEEE) received his Master degree in engineering cybernetics from the University of Stuttgart, Germany, in 2018.
-Since then, he has been a Research Assistant at the Leibniz University Hannover, Germany, where he is working on his Ph.D. under the supervision of Prof. Matthias A. Müller.
-His research interests are in the area of learning-based control, optimal control, and online optimization. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Marko Nonhoff} (Member, IEEE) received his Master's degree in engineering cybernetics from the University of Stuttgart, Germany, in 2018, and a Ph.D. from the Leibniz University Hannover, Germany, in 2025.
+Since then, he is with the Leibniz University Hannover, Germany, as a postdoc.
+His research interests include learning-based control, optimal control, and online optimization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Emiliano Dall'Anese} is an Associate Professor in the Department of Electrical and Computer Engineering at Boston University, where he is also a faculty with the Division of Systems Engineering.
+\begin{IEEEbiography}[{ }]{Emiliano Dall'Anese} (Senior Member, IEEE) is an Associate Professor in the Department of Electrical and Computer Engineering at Boston University, where he is also a faculty with the Division of Systems Engineering.
 He received the Ph.D. in Information Engineering from the Department of Information Engineering, University of Padova, Italy, in 2011.
 He was with the University of Minnesota as a postdoc (2011-2014), the National Renewable Energy Laboratory as a senior researcher (2014-2018), and the Department of Electrical, Computer, and Energy Engineering at the University of Colorado Boulder as a faculty (2018-2024).

 His research interests span the areas of optimization, control, and learning; current applications include power systems and autonomous systems.
 He received the National Science Foundation CAREER Award in 2020, the IEEE PES Prize Paper Award in 2021, and the IEEE Transactions on Control of Network Systems Best Paper Award in 2023. \end{IEEEbiography}